-From July, top-line unemployment rates for overall, residents, and citizens for the month will be released on a monthly basis by the end of the next month.
-This availability of top-line unemployment rates on a monthly basis will enable us to detect shifts in the employment situation in a more timely manner.
-The information will be made available on the Ministry of Manpower's statistical portal https://stats.mom.gov.sg and in the Jobs Situation Report.
+From July 2020, top-line unemployment rates for overall, residents and citizens for the month will be released on a monthly basis by the first week of the month after next.
+This availability of top-line unemployment rates on a monthly basis will enable us to detect shifts in the unemployment situation in a more timely manner.
+The information will be made available on the Ministry of Manpower's statistical portal https://stats.mom.gov.sg.